Anurag-verma18/practice-banana-speak/README.md

-# This is a fun translator which uses an Minions Speak API to convert English to minion speak.
+# This is a fun translator which uses a Minions Speak API to convert English to minion speak.